 The study and application of ICT is integrated across the curriculum to support teaching and learning.
-ICT is also offered as a discrete learning area in Years 7 to 12.
+ICT skills are also taught within technology and multimedia subjects from Years 7 to 12.

 The integration of ICTs across the curriculum is predicated on the notion that all teachers and students have a responsibility to develop capacity in the appropriation and application of new and dynamic technologies to facilitate learning.
 Fundamental to this notion is a belief that the needs of the curriculum drive the appropriation and application of technology rather than the converse and, further, that these curriculum needs are as personal and varied as the members of our learning community.

 Core Studies as a curriculum organizer applies much of the research into the "Middle Years of Schooling" and seeks to improve the learning outcomes for all students between the ages of 10 and 15.
 Core Studies allows students to spend most of their time in a home class shared by a team of two teachers.
 Teachers in each team specialize in both Mathematics and Science or English and Humanities & Social Sciences.
 These teaching teams are encouraged to plan together to facilitate integration both across Core Studies and the curriculum generally where opportunities can be identified.

-Students entering Year 7 (the first year of the Middle School) are divided into multi-ability classes.
-All classes follow a common programme of core learning areas covering religious education, Core Studies A (mathematics and science), Core Studies B (English, and humanities & social sciences) and health & physical education and future elective learning areas sampled for one term each including art, business education, catering & hospitality, ICT, industrial technology and design, LOTE (Japanese) and performing arts (dance, drama and music).
+Students are divided into multi-ability classes.
+All classes follow a common programme of core learning areas covering religious education, Core Studies A (Mathematics and Science), Core Studies B (English, and Humanities & Social Sciences) and Health & Physical education.
+Future elective learning areas sampled for one term each including Art, Business Education, Food Technology, ICT, Industrial Technology and Design, LOTE (Japanese), Performing Arts (Dance, Drama) and Music.

-In Years 8 and 9, students continue to study the core learning areas of religious education, Core Studies A and Core Studies B. In Year 9, four elective subjects are chosen which each run for one semester.
+In Year 9, students continue to study the core learning areas of Religious Education, Core Studies A and Core Studies B and PE.
+In Year 9, four elective subjects are chosen which each run for one semester.

 Students requiring extra tuition in literacy and numeracy are supported by the Learning Enhancement Unit.
 Provision is also made for those students ascertained with special needs.